META name="description" content="Lightning management, grounding methods and procedures for communications sites and ham radio facilities.">

 Curing RFI And Noise Problems In The Shack

 Now that you have proper and adequate baluns on all your antennas, and you are still having trouble, what else can you do?
-If you are still having trouble, I can almost guarantee that it is a wire or cable in the shack that is resonant at the offending frequency.
-Measure the length of all your coax jumpers, power cables, signal cables, etc., and see if any of them are close to a 1/4 wave or an odd multiple of 1/4 wave at the frequency at which you are having trouble.
-If so, the easiest thing to do is simply slip some RFI ferrite cores (several may be required, especially if the cable is too large to be coiled around the core) over one end of the cable.
+I can almost guarantee that it is a wire or cable in the shack that is resonant at the offending frequency.
+Measure the length of all your coax jumpers (always keep your coax jumpers as short as possible!), power cables, signal cables, etc., and see if any of them are close to a 1/4 wave or an odd multiple of 1/4 wave at the frequency at which you are having trouble.
+If so, the easiest thing to do is simply snap some RFI ferrite cores (several may be required, especially if the cable is too large to be coiled around the core) over one end of the cable, or one on each end if needed.
 If it makes the problem worse, move the cores to the other end, or try the middle.
 I have seen it take as many as seven cores to fix the problem, but it can be an investment that is well worth it in terms of frustration and impaired performance.
 This is a quick and dirty fix, but it can be quite effective.
+If the cable is small enough and flexible enough, pass as many turns through the center of the core as the hole in the center of the core permits - the isolation rises with the square of the number of turns - one turn is four times as effective as a simple pass-through.

 The same approach can be taken to curing noise sources in the shack.
-The worst offenders for generating unwanted noise are computer power supplies, monitors and keyboards, and after that, the second worst offenders are switch-mode power supplies and third come florescent lamps.
-All can be treated with ferrite cores wrapped around their cables, though it is important to keep the cores as close to the offending device as possible (to prevent the cable from acting as even a short antenna), and don't be afraid to use as many as necessary - they are not cheap, but they can be quite effective.
+The worst offenders for generating unwanted noise are computer power supplies, monitors and keyboards, and after that, the second worst offenders are switch-mode power supplies for radios, cellphones, cordless phones and the like, and third come florescent lamps.
+All can be treated with ferrite cores wrapped around their cables, though it is important to keep the cores as close to the offending device as possible (to prevent the cable from acting as even a short antenna), and don't be afraid to use as many as necessary - they can be quite effective.
 Don't forget to treat your radio's power supply cord in the same manner - you don't want noise traveling up your rig's power cord and into the radio, do you?
+I've even seen improvement by snapping a core on the radio's antenna cable!

 By far the best approach to dealing with noise problems is to deal with the source.
 If you can cure it, you will cure it for all your radios, and probably on all or most bands, not just one radio and one band.
 But sometimes, when the noise source is on a neighbor's property, or She Who Must Be Obeyed says no, then you will have to deal with the problem from a standpoint of signal ingress into your own equipment.

-To determine if your noise problem is antenna noise pickup or is a shielding problem in the receiver front-end, and you have already installed foil shielded coax and/or metal conduit all the way to your antenna and have already decoupled your power and signal cables with ferrite cores, you can determine whether the problem is antenna noise or front-end ingress by shorting the feedpoint of the antenna.
+To determine if your noise problem is antenna noise pickup or is a shielding problem in the receiver front-end, and you have already installed double shielded coax and/or metal conduit all the way to your antenna and have already decoupled your power and signal cables with ferrite cores, you can determine whether the problem is antenna noise or front-end ingress by shorting the feedpoint of the antenna.
 If the noise that is troubling you is not attenuated, or is attenuated only modestly (or possibly even increased), the problem is inadequate shielding of the receiver front-end.
 Often times this can also be diagnosed by grasping, close to the radio, the coax cables, signal cables and power cables going to your radio, or simply placing your hand on the radio.
-If you hear the noise level change (up or down), the problem is front-end shielding.
-Note that this test means nothing if you have not already taken the measures described above.
-Most early ham rigs had poorly shielded receivers, but with the advent of a lot of noise sources in the shack, such as computers, switch-mode power supplies and the like, the big manufacturers of ham rigs nowadays realize that it is in their best interest to design receivers that are heavily shielded in all stages ahead of the first mixer.
+If you hear the noise level change (up or down), the problem is front-end shielding in the radio itself - unfortunately, a common problem.
+Most early ham rigs had very poorly shielded receivers, as do some of the more modern, cheaper ones, but with the advent of a lot of noise sources in the shack, such as computers, switch-mode power supplies and the like, the big manufacturers of ham rigs nowadays realize that it is in their best interest to design receivers that are heavily shielded in all stages ahead of the first mixer.
 This ensures the maximum user satisfaction that the manufacturer can provide, and hence, most modern radios nowadays are heavily shielded in the front ends.
-So if all your cables, including the coax, that are going to the radio are adequately decoupled with ferrite cores, and you still have problems with noise ingress, and you are sure the problem is not noise pickup at the antenna, your only option is to mount the radio in a cabinet that is designed as a faraday shield.
-That means wire mesh in the top, sides, bottom and back, and the radio itself is mounted in metal rack panels, which are themselves bonded to the mesh.
-This is a truly desperate measure, but I doubt very much if you do the other things I have previously recommended, that you will have to take things this far.
+So if all your cables, including the coax that are going to the radio are adequately decoupled with ferrite cores, and you still have problems with noise ingress, it is probably single-shielded coax jumper(s) or one or more improperly installed connector.

 I hope this has been of benefit to you.
 If you have tried all these things, and are still plagued with RFI or are concerned about lightning, please feel free to contact me by email at the link to the left.
 I am happy to offer the benefit of my professional experience to anyone who is willing to follow my recommendations.